cedwards/intothesaltmine/chapters/development/writing-modules.rst

     LOG = logging.getLogger(__name__)

-The above `GLOBAL` definition activates the logger and makes it available throughout your module.
-In order to leverage the logging `GLOBAL` variable use the following syntax:
+The above `GLOBAL` activates the logger and makes it available throughout your module.
+In order to leverage the logging `GLOBAL` use the following syntax:

 **LOG Example**: